Changes to support during the Covid-19 outbreak

 - Anyone who is ready to take active steps to work towards recovery goals which will include reducing social-isolation, improving confidence and self-esteem.

-People can be referred by any Professional using the Befriending Client Referral Form below.
+People can be referred by any Professional using the Befriending Participant Referral Form below.

 How can I refer someone for Befriending support?

 After reading the criteria and guidelines, you would still like to refer someone to our Befriending service, then please download and complete the referral form below and return to email@example.com.